alexandr-g/building-design-systems/README.md

 - [React Styleguidist](https://github.com/styleguidist/react-styleguidist) - is a component development environment with hot reloaded dev server and a living style guide that you can share with your team.
 It lists component propTypes and shows live, editable usage examples based on Markdown files.

-#### Testing
+#### Visual Regression Testing ("VRT")

-- [chromatic](https://www.chromatic.com/) - chromatic automates gathering UI feedback, visual testing, and documentation, so developers can iterate faster with less manual work.
+- [Chromatic](https://www.chromatic.com/) - chromatic automates gathering UI feedback, visual testing, and documentation, so developers can iterate faster with less manual work
-- [percy](https://percy.io/) - visual testing.
-Your all-in-one visual review platform.
+- [Percy](https://percy.io/) - all-in-one visual review platform
+- [Loki](https://loki.js.org/) - visual regression testing for Storybook;

 ### Contributing